-- 5.1 The Head of School will consider whether there are grounds for the student to be suspended or partially excluded from the University in line with section C of the Regulations, pending a fitness to practise hearing and/or a disciplinary hearing and/or the conclusion of criminal proceedings and/or receipt of an assessment from an appropriately qualified medical and/or psychiatric and/or occupational health expert.
-In any circumstance where interim suspension may be required, the Head of School will refer the matter to the Academic Registrar to invoke the interim suspension in line with the Regulations for the Conduct of Students. - 5.2 Where the initial investigation indicates that the 'cause for concern' is sufficiently serious and the student is on practice placement, the student will be temporarily withdrawn from the placement with immediate effect by the responsible member of staff, subject to confirmation by the Head of School at the earliest opportunity.
-The student will have the right to make representations in person to the Head of School and to request a review of the temporary withdrawal every four weeks. - 5.3 A student may not graduate from the University whilst any proceedings are ongoing under this Fitness to Practise Procedure.
-This applies whether or not the student has been subject to interim suspension and/or withdrawal from a placement.
+- 5.1 The Head of School will consider whether there are grounds for the student to be suspended or partially excluded from the University, pending a fitness to practise hearing and/or a disciplinary hearing and/or the conclusion of criminal proceedings and/or receipt of an assessment from an appropriately qualified medical and/or psychiatric and/or occupational health expert. - 5.2 Where an interim suspension may be required, the Head of School will refer the matter to the Academic Registrar who will conduct a review in consultation with relevant members of staff including the Head of School and Director of Student Services to determine whether an interim suspension or other interim precautionary and/or support measures are required, in line with the Regulations for the Conduct of Students. - 5.2 Where the initial investigation indicates that the 'cause for concern' is sufficiently serious and the student is on practice placement, the student will be temporarily withdrawn from the placement with immediate effect by the responsible member of staff, subject to confirmation by the Head of School at the earliest opportunity.
+The student will have the right to make representations in person to the Head of School and to request a review of the temporary withdrawal every four weeks. - A student may not graduate from the University whilst any proceedings are ongoing under this Fitness to Practise Procedure.
+This applies whether or not the student has been subject to interim suspension and/or withdrawal from a placement. - 5.4 If a student should withdraw during this process and prior to a final outcome, the Head of School may decide not to proceed with a formal meeting or hearing.
+This decision will take account of the risk to public safety and any PSRB requirements.
+In these circumstances, a formal note will be placed on the student's record to state that a fitness to practise process was underway at the point of their withdrawal.